-The Perfect Sleep Schedule For Optimal Health
+The Perfect Sleep Schedule for Optimal Health

-So many diets ignore the macronutrient ratio.
+Many diets ignore the macronutrient ratio.

 The “macro ratio” refers to the amounts of carbs, protein & fat eaten in a day (or in a meal).

-Why Is Balancing “Macros” Important?
+Why is Balancing Macros Important?

-Your body is actually made of all three macros, too: Many people might know the body is made of fat and protein, but even carbohydratess are utilized in cell membranes to keep the cell stable in solution.
+Your body is actually made of all three macros, too: Many people might know the body is made of fat and protein, but even carbohydrates are utilized in cell membranes to keep the cell stable in solution.

 The 2:1 Carb-to-Protein Ratio

-This is a perfect middle-ground ratio that can support the metabolism, optimize gut health, and supply proper nutrition.
+This ratio is a perfect middle-ground that can support the metabolism, optimize gut health, and supply proper nutrition.

 Highly active folks may need more carbs — perhaps a 3:1 ratio of carbs to protein.

-Ultimately, all nutrients matter — a lot.
+Ultimately, all nutrients matter for health.